In all our copious posts about getting a job and advancing your career, we’ve left out one crucial part of the job application process.

 So if you apply for a job and hear nothing but the howling void in return, be neither surprised nor distressed.
 They probably got your application!
 They probably even looked at it!
 But they also probably don’t think they have time to respond to every applicant.

 I’ve applied for many jobs in my life.
-And I can count on the fingers of one hand how often an employer contacted me to say they weren’t going to hire me.
+And I can count on the fingers of one hand how often an employer contacted me to follow up and say they weren’t going to hire me.
 Most who didn’t want me just ghosted me.
-So if you don’t get a response, after time you can safely assume the answer is “No.”
+So if you don’t get a response, after some time you can safely assume the answer is “No.”

 Keep careful track of every job you apply to, along with the date you applied and the hiring manager’s contact information.
 (Note: I’m going to use “hiring manager” as shorthand for “the person responsible for hiring you at the place where you applied for a job” even if that’s not their actual job title.)